developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 ------

 ### Recent Apps Button Disabled
-**Applies only to devices running Android Nougat and later**.
+**Applies only to devices running Android Nougat and higher**.
 Controls whether the Recent Apps button can be used to potentially launch unapproved apps and/or a non-EHS home screen.
-Setting applies to Admin and User Modes. **Recent apps button is disabled by default on Nougat (and later) devices only; otherwise enabled**.
+Setting applies to Admin and User Modes. **Recent apps button is disabled by default on Nougat (and higher) devices only; otherwise enabled**.
 Default value will be used if this tag left blank, absent from the config file or contains an invalid value.
 See important [EHS Security Notes](../features/#securitynotes).

 >This setting persists after EHS is removed.